Back to News Listings

 Posted on: 30 April 2024

-Keep recently put in plants well-watered this is the most important thing when establishing new plants and preventing them from getting checked in growth.
+Keep recently put in plants well-watered this is the most important thing when establishing new plants and preventing them being checked in growth.

 If you have a pond make sure wildlife can get out by having a sloping side or a ramp as young Frogs and Newts will be leaving the pond soon.